silviaferreiraUFLA/ID9769/README.md

 ## ✉️ Contact

-For questions:
+The data used in this work were collected from the distribution system of the Federal University of Lavras.
+For any use of these data in other works, please contact the authors:

 silvia.ferreira@ufla.br

-The data used in this work were collected from the distribution system of the Federal University of Lavras.
-For any use of these data in other works, please contact the authors silvia.ferreira@ufla.br joaquim@ufla.br marcelo.rezende@ufla.br
+joaquim@ufla.br

+marcelo.rezende@ufla.br